8.7.20

 Oil Painting Steps for Still Life

-The genre of still-life paintings created by the Dutch of the 16th & 17th centuries utilized allegorical symbolism which is continued by today's artists who still represent popular objects that spark meaningful memories that define our era.
+The genre of still-life paintings created by the Dutch of the 16th & 17th centuries utilized allegorical symbolism, which is continued by today's artists who still represent popular objects that spark meaningful memories that define our era.

 Still life set up for painting, Tipping Point.